First Year Leadership Experience

 What positions are available within the program?

 In each association, you will either run for the four Association Council positions, or the three First Year Council positions.
 Each member of First Year Council will additionally serve as a liaison to their respective Association Council, attending one-third of the AC meetings.
 As a liaison, all FYC members are responsible for bringing updates back and forth between the two organizations in order to support communication and transparency between all of FYLE.

 Association Councils have four distinct positions, which work in tandem to serve the residential community: president, vice president, secretary and publicity coordinator, and programming and events coordinator.
 You will decide your position collaboratively with your AC after the retreat in September.

 First Year Council has a president and vice president who are elected by the entire First Year class.
-In order to run, you must first be elected into FYLE and then selected to be one of the two FYC representatives from your residential community.
+In order to run, you must first be elected into First Year Council.
 If you are a FYC representative, but not the president or vice president, you will serve on a committee (such as service, multiculturalism, event planning, etc.) and will have other leadership opportunities within the organization.